Approximate Strategyproofness in Large, Two-Sided Matching Markets: Theory

 This result is highly useful in the implementation of our simulation.
 Instead of looking for $k!$ possible permutations of preferences, for preference orders of length $k$, it is sufficient to truncate the preference order once at every position for each participant on the receiving side.
 This makes an intractable problem tractable. \textbf{Thus, we only need to check for truncation deviations}.

-The theorems mentioned strategy-proofness desirable.
-Furthermore, in the search for approximated strategy-proofness, we can conclude that searching for deviations only in the form of truncation on the receiving side of the market can be done without loss of generality.
+The theorems mentioned strategyproofness desirable.
+Furthermore, in the search for approximated strategyproofness, we can conclude that searching for deviations only in the form of truncation on the receiving side of the market can be done without loss of generality.
 This reduces the computational complexity immensely.

 \end{itemize} \end{multicols}